Hard Rock Hotel & Casino Bristol

-Hard Rock Hotel & Casino Bristol is a future casino and hotel in Bristol, Virginia, slated to be officially open in 2024.
+Hard Rock Hotel & Casino Bristol is a casino and hotel in Bristol, Virginia that officially opened on November 14, 2024.
 Located at the former Bristol Mall, which operated from 1975–2017, the casino will utilize the existing facility and expand upon it with a hotel and outdoor amphitheater.
 On July 8, 2022, the temporary Bristol Casino had a soft open at the site.